 LBC is in fine shape.
-It has become my default talk station, not just for Nick Abbot.
+It’s not my first choice station, but I do turn to it for Nick Abbot and Iain Dale.
 I have grown to increasingly love how James O’Brien has used the medium to strike a different furrow from most other daytime presenters.
-I’ve long been a fan of Shelagh Fogarty and Eddie Mair, but also Iain Dale, and Maajid Nawaz, to provoke me from alternative positions.
+I’ve long been a fan of Shelagh Fogarty and Eddie Mair, but I also like Iain Dale, to provoke me from alternative positions.
 LBC has a fine sense of its own identity, and is in as good a shape as it was in its heyday, although it could do with embracing a more diverse range of voices on its schedule – just too white, too male, and too middle aged.
 Guest presenters are not enough to rectify this!

 Sara Cox, BBC Radio 2 (Monday-Fridays, Drivetime)